DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-11-engagement.markdown

 <br />Hoping, daring, reassuring&mdash;Loving.</p>

 <p class="coralie-texting">Upon returning to my room after my classes, I was shocked to find roses and an envelope on my bed.
 I thought they were from Olivia.
 "Olivia, what did you do?"
 I asked, thinking that she had spent a small fortune on roses just to cheer me up.
 My roommate insisted that the roses weren't from her.
 I wondered at the flowers, and gingerly opened the envelope.
 Immediately, I recognized the familiar watercolour flower, which I had watched Denis paint.
 Finding his attendance cards for Fine Arts and Thanksgiving and reading his message surprised me.</p>
+<p class="coralie-texting">I accepted Denis's thoughtful tokens of reconciliation, and accompanied him to the Thanksgiving activities and to Fine Arts Series.</p>

 <h4>Became Official</h4>
 <h5>January 31, 2017</h5>